Sharing and Distributing Your Game

 - Sharing Your Source Code and Assets

-- Presents information about how to share your game with any Windows user, even if the user doesn't have XNA Game Studio Express installed.
-This type of sharing is referred to as independent publishing.
+- Presents information about how to share your game with any Windows user, even if the user does not have XNA Game Studio installed.
+This type of sharing is called independent publishing.